Williachan/crypto_currency/README.md

 Everything related to crypto currency.

-### cmc.py
+### cmc.ipynb

 https://coinmarketcap.com/
 The API (basic plan) from this website does not allow to retrieve historical data.
-Small script for web-scraping Bitcoin (USD) hisotrical data to participate  the challenge "Bitcoin $20K":
+Small notebook (python) script for web-scraping Bitcoin (USD) hisotrical daily data to participate the challenge "Bitcoin $20K":
 Predict (three time slots of one hour) when the Bitcoin will hit $20,000 ($10,000 in BTC to Be Won).

 https://coinmarketcap.com/robots.txt
 User-agent: *
 Allow: /

+The data can be retrieved between 29/04/2013 (oldest date available) and now for BTC (USD, but this is highly tunable) for every day.
+The resulting dataframe consists of the timestamp, open, close, low and high values.